 4.1 Selling property at retirement offers a possible lump sum that could be used as a pension.

 - Using property as a pension means you can access the money before normal retirement age.

 - You have more control over the asset.

-- You are reliant on favourable property prices and the ability to sell your home when you want to retire.
+- You are reliant on favourable property prices and the ability to sell the property when you want to retire.

 4.2 Individual savings accounts (ISAs).

-- All withdrawals from an ISA are tax free and there is no obligation to buy an annuity.
+- All withdrawals from an ISA are tax free.

 - Money can be accessed at any time.

 - ISAs could be beneficial for basic rate taxpayers, but higher rate taxpayers are likely to be better off in a pension.
 From April 2017 the ISA limit will increase to £20,000.
 There will also be a new Lifetime ISA for adults aged under 40.
 Up to £4,000 can be saved each year and the Government will add an additional 25% bonus.

 5 Retirement planning